 Redefining Beauty Sleep

 If you skim through any of the glossies or browse beauty websites, chances are you’ll find an article or two on “beauty sleep.”
 The reason?
-All-nighter-induced puffy, bloodshot eyes, dark circles and lackluster skin provide a good reason to reach for the arsenal of serums, lotions and potions that serve as a quick fix.
-But by focusing on sleep’s role on “beauty,” this information dismisses the critical role that sleep plays on the function of our largest organ — the skin.
+All-nighter-induced puffy, bloodshot eyes, dark circles, and lackluster skin provide a good reason to reach for the arsenal of serums, lotions, and potions that serve as a quick fix.
+But by focusing on sleep’s role in “beauty,” this information dismisses the critical role that sleep plays on the function of our largest organ — the skin.

 Tick tock, tick tock

 Biological clocks that sync an organism with the earth’s rotation around its axis are pretty universal; you can find a time-keeping system in organisms from cyanobacteria to to fungi to vertebrates like us.
 You might have heard that we have a “master clock” in the brain that controls our circadian rhythms.
 This master clock is actually a group of nerve cells located in the suprachiasmatic nucleus, an area of the brain just above where the optic nerves cross.
 But this is where it gets wild — recent scientific discoveries have uncovered peripheral clocks in the body, including a separate clock mechanism in skin cells.

 The oscillators found in various skin cells, as in the pigment-producing melanocytes, the collagen-producing fibroblasts and even skin stem cells, coordinate with each other and the brain’s central clock to drive rhythmic functions in the skin.
 Circadian variations affect virtually all skin functions, from barrier recovery and sebum secretion to hydration levels and cell renewal.